Call us for a free quote at 1-800-837-5520

 It's a nightmare for any homeowner.
-You think you have a nice clean house and you take great pride in your home and then, one day, you head down into the kitchen in the middle of the night, turn on the lights, and see tiny brown-colored bugs scurry away from the light.
-You know then you have cockroaches and the revulsion sets in.
-How did they get in?
+You take pride in your nice, clean house and then one day, you head down into the kitchen in the middle of the night, turn on the lights, and see tiny brown-colored bugs scurry away from the light.
+You realize you have cockroaches and the revulsion sets in.
+But how did they get in?

-Where do cockroaches come from?
 How do cockroaches get into the house?
+Where do they hide?
 Ehrlich Pest Control specialists know the answer to these questions and can help you get rid of cockroaches already inside and prevent them from returning.

-Cockroaches have wings, but are terrible fliers, so that means the cockroaches inside your home probably got there through other means than flying through an open window.
+Cockroaches have wings, but are terrible fliers.
+That means the cockroaches inside your home probably got there through means other than flying through an open window.
 In fact, it's possible you carried them in yourself.

-Some species are known to hide in cardboard boxes.
-They are active in warehouses and will sneak inside boxes shipped out to home like yours and can end up inside.
-Make sure to inspect boxes when they arrive.
+Some species are known to hide in cardboard boxes as they are active in warehouses.
+Occasionally, they’ll sneak inside boxes shipped out to homes like yours and can end up inside, so make sure to inspect boxes when they arrive on your doorstep.

 Cockroaches can get in through the pipes, too.
-Often, in an apartment building, a cockroach infestation in one apartment can quickly spread to others because the plumbing system connects the apartments.
-They can scurry from one apartment to the next.
-Roaches are also known to get inside from sewer drains in the basement or other areas.
+In apartment buildings, a cockroach infestation in one apartment can quickly spread to others.
+The plumbing system connects the apartments, allowing roaches to scurry from one to the next.
+Roaches are also known to get inside from sewer drains in basements or other areas.

 Cockroaches can also get inside a home through small openings.
 Is there a space under the door in the garage?
 The front or back door?
 Are there cracks in your foundation or siding?
 Is there a space where utilities like pipes or electrical wires come through the wall and leave areas exposed to the outside?
 Any of those spaces are enough for a roach to get inside the home, inside the walls, and then to start breeding.

 Once inside, roaches can hide in the walls.
-They will hide beneath sinks and in spaces hard to find and harder to reach.
-They lurk in basements, attics, pantries and kitchen cabinets.
-Roaches will lurk in dark spaces in the basements or beneath the sinks in bathrooms.
+They will hide beneath sinks and in spaces out of sight and out of reach.
+They lurk in basements, attics, pantries and kitchen cabinets, specifically in dark or damp spaces.